Heartbyte

 What happens after go-live?

 A vendor hands over a manual and disappears.
-A partner stays close during the adoption phase, watches for issues, flags things the team isn't raising, and treats the post-launch period as part of the job — not as a separate support contract to upsell.
+A partner stays close while the team gets used to the system, watches for issues, flags things the team isn't raising, and treats the weeks after launch as part of the job, not a separate support contract to upsell.

 The Relationship Is the Product

-When a project fails, the post-mortem usually focuses on the code, the requirements, the deadlines, the people.
+When a project fails, the post-mortem usually blames the code, the requirements, the deadlines, the people.
 Those are symptoms.
-The root cause, most of the time, is the relationship model itself.
-You didn't need a better vendor.
-You needed a different kind of relationship — one where the other side is aligned with your success instead of aligned with the contract.
+The real cause, most of the time, is the relationship itself.
+A better vendor wouldn't have saved you.
+You needed a different kind of relationship, one where the other side is on the hook for your success, not just the contract.

-That alignment isn't something you can add later.
-It either shows up in how they talk to you during the proposal phase, or it never will.
-Partners don't emerge from vendors mid-project.
+You can't bolt that on later.
+It either shows up in how they talk to you during the proposal stage, or it never does.
+Vendors don't turn into partners mid-project.
 If they weren't asking the right questions before you signed, they won't start after.

-And if you're wondering why every software project feels the same — different faces, different quotes, same outcome — this is the answer.
+And if you're wondering why every software project feels the same, different faces, different quotes, same outcome, this is the answer.
 You keep hiring vendors.
 You keep expecting partners.
-And the distance between those two is where the money goes.
+The distance between the two is where your money goes.

 "A vendor delivers scope.
 A partner delivers outcome.
 Your project's fate was decided the moment you signed with one or the other."